 Deep fry in a medium-high flame until it is golden brown on both sides.
 You can add more than two in a pan taking care not to overcrowd the pan.
 Leave enough space for the vadai to cook completely.

 - Grind the lentils coarsely.
-It is okay of some lentils remain as such.
+It is okay if some lentils remain as such.
 Do not add water unless it is difficult to grind.
 Sprinkle some if necessary.

 - The green chillies in the recipe are the Indian variety.
 The best substitute for Indian chilly is the Thai chilly variety that is available in most supermarkets.

-- The total amount of dhal is 1 cup for this recipe.
-If you are not using urad dhal, then use 1/4 cup toor dhal and 3/4 cup channa dhal.
+- The total amount of dal is 1 cup for this recipe.
 Make sure the channa dhal is more in proportion.
 The amount can be adjusted a little bit.